hussius/deeplearning-biology/README.md

 This is a "...
 [P]ython library that aims to make the use of machine-learning in drug discovery straightforward and convenient" which checks a lot of boxes when it comes to advanced is deep learning: one-shot learning, graph convolutional networks, learning from less data, and LSTM embeddings.
 According to the GitHub site, "DeepChem aims to provide a high quality open-source toolchain that democratizes the use of deep-learning in drug discovery, materials science, and quantum chemistry."

+**The cornucopia of meaningful leads: Applying deep adversarial autoencoders for new molecule development in oncology** [[github](https://github.com/spoilt333/onco-aae)][[paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5355231/)]

+Explores the use of generative adversarial networks (GAN) in generating new molecular leads for drug candidates.
+In analogy to generating images or video that "look like" they come from some specified distribution, perhaps with some conditioning like "show me a cat picture", the authors reason that novel drug-like molecular structures can be generated with cues about what kind of drug one wants.
+Here they explore a specific type of generative network, an adversarial autoencoder (AAE), and adapt it into what they call a "artificially-intelligent drug discovery engine."

 ## Generic 'omics tools <a name="omics"></a>

 **Continuous Distributed Representation of Biological Sequences for Deep Genomics and Deep Proteomics**[[github](https://github.com/ehsanasgari/Deep-Proteomics)][[paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0141287)]